 Fusible interfacings have a glue-like coating on one side so that when steam-pressed, it melts and fuses the interfacing to the wrong side of the fabric.
 All fusible interfacings are different and come with instructions on how to apply them.
 Make sure to read and follow these instructions as not doing so will reduce the strength of the bond.

 Fusibles are quick and easy to apply, but not all fabrics are suitable for fusibles.
-Some delicate fabrics cannot take the heat, and textured fabrics may lose their texture during the application.
-So always double check to make sure you don’t ruin your project.
+Some delicate fabrics cannot take heat, and textured fabrics may lose their texture during the application.
+So always double-check to make sure you don’t ruin your project.

 For sheer fabrics you might not be able to use an interfacing.
 However, if you need a reinforcement you can simply use another layer of fabric as an interfacing.
 That way everything matches and nothing gets distorted.
 In some cases you might also choose a contrasting color to add more character to the garment.